 Sherab Palden Beru the Tibetan thangka artist from Samye Ling, Scotland.

-Now more than sixty thangkas are drawn by Marian, one of them
+Now more than seventy thangkas are drawn by Marian, one of them

 Refuge Tree had needed three years for its painting.
 Also Marian took